csci450-comparch/assg03/README.md

 settings that indicate if the branch should happen if the last result was negative (bit 11) zero (bit 10) or positive (bit 9).
-These bits correspond with the `DR` macro we have defined recently, and we can use that macro to extract the given 3 bits.
+These bits correspond with the `DR` macro you have already defined, and we can use that macro to extract the given 3 bits.
 But these bits need to be compared with the bits in the `RCOND` register.
-Any, none or all of the N,Z,P bits can be set, which allows for diferent kinds of conditional branches (or an unconditional branch if all bits are 1).
+Any, none or all of the N,Z,P bits can be set, which allows for different kinds of conditional branches (or an unconditional branch if all bits are 1).

 The target location of the branch uses the PCOFF9 9 low